VLAN configuration process

 (config-if)#switchport trunk allowed vlan [add | all | except | remove] <vlan-list>

-<vlan-list> : List of VLAN IDs to be allowed on the trunk
+<vlan-list> : List of VLAN IDs allowed on the trunk

 Also, for IEEE802.1Q trunks, specify the native VLAN.
 To specify the native VLAN, configure it in interface configuration mode as follows